ofriedri/univention-ansible-ucr/README.md

 and subsequently refreshes the facts known to ansible to make them availabe right away.

-The `ucr.fact` file is a script, written in python 2,that uses Univention's provided Python module to access the Univention Config Registry.
+The `ucr.fact` file is a script, written in python 2, that uses Univention's provided Python module to access the Univention Config Registry.
 The fact module loads all UCR variables and outputs them as a JSON dictionary.
 Ansible reads the output and converts it to custom facts.
 The facts can be addressed